DataLab12/graphBpp/README.md

 ## How to Run the Code

-* Simply download one of the .cpp files and compile the source file like the following:
+* Simply download one of the .cpp files (each source file has a different tree-sampling technique) and compile the source file like the following:

 ```
 user:~$ g++ -fopenmp graphBplus_BFS.cpp